 o Securely replace the lid on the tote after each item is packed inside.

-o Once packing is complete, secure lid, seal shut with duct tape, and label each tote on the outside as complete.
+o Once packing is complete, secure lid, seal shut with duct tape, and label each tote with the current date on the outside as complete.
 If needed, attach inventory to outside of tote.

 • Protocols while on-island